 (d) Transaction Fees.
 Client agrees to pay a transaction fee for transactions processed by the Applications during the year that are in excess of the Licensed Transaction Count (designated on the Order Form in the Transaction Fees Table).
 Such transaction fees are calculated on an annual basis, beginning from the Subscription Start Date for the relevant Application.
 Transactions in excess of the Licensed Transaction Count during such year will incur additional transaction fees according to the fee per transaction as designated in the Transaction Fees Table.
 All excess transaction fees will be billed on the last day of each year and are due according to Section 4(b) (General Payment Terms) above.

-(e) Services Fees; Expenses.
-Service billing rates are available only in accordance with the terms specified in any Statement of Work.
-In addition, Client will reimburse Vendor for all reasonable living and travel expenses and out-of-pocket expenses associated with the provision of such Services incurred in connection with providing Services under these Services Terms, but only if pre-approved in writing by Client.
-Expenses for local commuting (meaning within reasonable driving distance to Vendor’s offices), local meals, and telephone charges are included in the price for Services and will not be considered for reimbursement.
-Unless otherwise specified in a mutually agreed document describing the work and associated fees (“Statement of Work”), Vendor will invoice Client monthly, with a detailed accounting for approved expenses incurred.
+(e) Professional Services Fees; Expenses.
+Service billing rates are available only in accordance with the terms specified in any Order Form.
+In addition, Client will reimburse Vendor for all reasonable living and travel expenses and out-of-pocket expenses associated with the provision of such Professional Services incurred in connection with providing Professional Services under these Services Terms, but only if pre-approved in writing by Client.
+Expenses for local commuting (meaning within reasonable driving distance to Vendor’s offices), local meals, and telephone charges are included in the price for Professional Services and will not be considered for reimbursement.
+Unless otherwise specified in an Order Form, Vendor will invoice Client monthly, with a detailed accounting for approved expenses incurred.

 (f) Overdue Fees.
 If Client’s account is overdue (except with respect to fees or charges then under reasonable and good faith dispute), in addition to any of its other rights or remedies available to Vendor hereunder or at law or equity, Vendor reserves the right to suspend the Services, without liability to Client, until such undisputed amounts are paid in full, provided that Vendor gives Client 15 days prior written notice of its intention to suspend the Services and Client has failed to bring its account current during such period.